vryy/4C/.gitlab/issue_templates/ISSUE_TEMPLATE.md

 ## Possible Solution and Definition of Done
 <!---
-Tell us what needs to happen and outline as possible solution.
-If possible, provide a setp-by-step task list along the lines of:
+Tell us what needs to happen and outline a possible solution.
+If possible, provide a step-by-step task list along the lines of:
 - [ ] First do this.
 - [ ] Then do that.
 - [ ] Also this other thing.